Attendance and Punctuality

 Did you know that of 365 days in a year, 190 days are school days and 175 are non-school days—that is nearly half of the entire number of days in the year!
 As a school we expect parents to use these 175 days for your family time, and for activities such as shopping, appointments, day trips and family holidays.
 While we appreciate it’s not always possible to take appointments on non-school days, we do ask that these are kept to a minimum.

-If attendance falls to 85%, it would mean that a child has only received 161 days of education in the year, and has not been in school for over 200 days in the year.
+If attendance falls to 85%, it would mean that a child has only received 161 days of education in the year, and has not been in school for over 200 days of the year.

 Valuable learning happens every day in school, and any absences will impact on a child’s learning.
 The more absences a child experiences, the less continuity they have in their learning, and the harder it can be for them to learn.
 Every day in school matters.